r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/shellcoding/C_Shellcode_Linux.md

      [DE-OBFUSCATED] : sleep 1;xwd -root -out /tmp/Scr.xwd;xwud -in /tmp/Scr.xwd &

 **memset** will replace characters in **str[]** variable declaration based on there possition on the line.<br />
-Then system(str); its called further ahed in sourcecode to execute the De-Obfuscated bash command at runtime.
+Then **system(str)** its called further ahed in sourcecode to execute the De-Obfuscated bash command at runtime.
 ![pic](http://i67.tinypic.com/14mx3du.png)
 More Information about C obfuscation technics can be found [here](https://github.com/r00t-3xp10it/hacking-material-books/blob/master/obfuscation/simple_obfuscation.md#c-obfuscation-technics-c-exe)